MLA Research, Development, and Demonstration Project Grant

 Ready to Submit an Application?

-The 2017 Research, Development, and Demonstration Project Grant application process is now closed.
+The Research, Development, and Demonstration Project Grant application process is CLOSED.
 Applications for the 2018 grant will be accepted starting in August 2017.

 Previous Grant Recipients